 - Preheat oven to 350 degrees.
 Line cookie sheets with parchment paper.

-- Blend melted butter and sugar with a whisk until smooth.
-Add vanilla and egg to butter mixture and mix well.
-In a medium bowl, stir together the flour, baking soda, baking powder, salt, and cereal.
-Stir flour mixture into egg and butter mixture until just combined.
+- In a medium bowl, stir together the flour, baking soda, baking powder, salt, and cereal.
+Stir flour mixture into egg/butter mixture until just combined.
 Add remaining ingredients, mix until combined.
-Drop 1 1/2 inch balls (about 2 tbsp per ball) onto parchment lined cookie sheets.

-- Bake 10 minutes or until lightly brown on edges but still soft in the middle (mine took longer).
+- Bake 12-14 minutes or until lightly brown on edges but still soft in the middle.
 Cool 2 minutes on cookie sheets and then remove to wire racks to cool completely.